Manny Aguilera, Operations & Clinical Assistant

 Elizabeth Wolfe, MD

-I am thrilled to be joining the team at Dartmouth Health Connect in the first week of December and to be able to help people lead happy, healthier lives!
+I am thrilled to have joined the team at Dartmouth Health Connect and to be able to help people lead happy, healthier lives!

 I grew up in New England and went on to attend Dartmouth College where I majored in History.
 It was not clear to me that I would enter medicine as a career and upon graduation, I moved to Park City, Utah, where I skied as much as I could, and spent the warmer months exploring the West!
 In the hopes of becoming a primary care physician, I returned to school and attended the University of Utah for my pre-med coursework.
 I returned to Dartmouth College for medical school and ever since, my husband and I have been lucky to call the Upper Valley home.
 For the past 10 years, I have worked as a primary care physician in New London, NH, and most recently at Dartmouth-Hitchcock Medical Center.
 I still love to ski, and other interests include hiking, backpacking, running, and triathlons – but my favorite part is sharing these activities with our two kids.